nowsecure/frida-cycript/README.md

 and connecting to it with Cycript on your UNIX system.
 (We didn't try this yet so please tell us if and how it works for you.)

-### How will this benefit existing Frida-users building their own tools?
+### How does this benefit existing Frida-users building their own tools?

-We plan on improving [frida-compile] [7] to support cylang by integrating the Cycript compiler with [Babel] [8].
-This will allow you to mix in [our runtime] [3] into your existing scripts.
+We have improved [frida-compile] [7] to support cylang by integrating the Cycript compiler.
+Sources with a .cy extension get compiled transparently, and this "just works" as long as [our runtime] [3] is also included in the compiled agent.

 ## Status